 Maybe your child attends a private school, or you’re thinking of sending your child to a private school.
-If so, it’s important to know that some schools are much better than others at helping students with learning and attention issues.
+If so, it’s important to know that some schools are much better than others at helping students with learning and thinking differences.

 For example, an independent school for students with learning disabilities is a private school that specializes in teaching kids with these issues.
 Other schools may not offer much support.
 They may not even admit students who struggle in certain areas.